 4. Payne’s BBQ

-Payne’s Original Bar-B-Q dishes is one of Memphis’ best-chopped pork sandwiches and has been serving BBQ to local residents since 1972.
+Payne’s Original Bar-B-Q dishes is one of Memphis’ best-chopped pork sandwiches and has been serving Barbecue to local residents since 1972.
 The menu is not elaborate like some of the other BBQ places I have mentioned, but if you love pulled pork then you are in the right place.

 Payne’s pork sandwiches are served chopped, sliced, or smothered in your choice of mild or hot sauce, and topped with a tangy, day-glow-green, mustard-infused slaw.
 Again, this is my mom’s favorite and she hits up Payne’s at least once a week for the BBQ Sammich.